BackofenLab/CLIPcontext/README.md

 Additional information includes the gene ID, gene name, gene biotype, transcript length, and the genomic region coordinates of the transcript.
 The different hit counts are: # complete (full-length matching) hits, # all hits (complete and incomplete), # unique (matching to one exon/transcript only) + complete hits, and # all unique hits.

+### Data preprocessing scripts

+Additional data preprocessing scripts are available in the scripts/ subfolder:

+- bed_get_regions_near_exon_borders.py extracts binding regions near exon borders from a set of binding regions
+- gtf_extract_exon_regions extracts an exon regions BED file for a given list of transcript IDs
+- gtf_extract_most_prominent_transcripts.py extracts most prominent transcripts from a GTF file, producing a list of transcript IDs.